At least 32 killed as Yeti Airlines flight crashes in Nepal's Pokhara - KTVZ

 By Asha Thapa and Kathleen Magramo, CNN

-At least 32 people were killed on Sunday when an aircraft crashed near central Nepal’s Pokhara, an official said.
+At least 32 people were killed on Sunday when an aircraft crashed near central Nepal’s Pokhara, a spokesman for the airline said.

+Among the dead is at least one infant, according to the Nepal’s civil aviation authority.

-Seventy-two people — four crew members and 68 passengers — were on board the ATR-72 plane operated by Nepal’s Yeti Airlines when it crashed, state media outlet The Rising Nepal reported.
+Seventy-two people — four crew members and 68 passengers — were on board the ATR-72 plane operated by Nepal’s Yeti Airlines when it crashed, Yeti Airlines spokesman Sudarshan Bartaula said.
+Thirty-seven were men, 25 were women, three were children and three were infants, the aviation authority reported.

-The district police and the district administration office are carrying out a rescue operation and hope to rescue at least a few survivors, said Tek Bahadur K.C., the chief district officer of Kaski.
+Authorities said that 53 of the passengers and all four crew members were Nepali.
+Fifteen foreign nationals were on the plane as well: five were Indian, four were Russian and two were Korean.
+The rest were individual citizens of Australia, Argentina, France and Ireland.

 Nepal’s Prime Minister Pushpa Kamal Dahal said he was “deeply saddened by the sad and tragic accident.”